 Legal Standard An area is considered an "open field" not protected by the Fourtl Amendment when: ☐ The area is not enclosed by a building or other structure (unless the building is abandoned); and ☐ The area is not curtilage (discussed next).

-These cases represent binding authority from Minnesota or the U.S. Supreme Court.
-Also included are cases from the Eighth Circuit.
-It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.
+These cases represent binding authority from Tennessee, the 6th Circuit, or U.S. Supreme Court.
+It's important to confirm these cases are consistent with current state law and agency policy which may be more restrictive.